TomBruns/SharepointCatalogs/README.md

    }
    //codeTextInputField.SendKeys(newBusinessProcess.Code);
 ```
 * The `Save` button on the `New Item` page seems to only be enabled based on some difficult to automate interaction with the user's mouse and the field on the screen.
-It is executed instead using the alternate access method `ALT-O`
+It is executed instead using this button's alternate access method `ALT-O`

 ```csharp
    // funny enough, the Save Action is mapped to ALT-O on this page